All you Need to Know About Doing Business As (DBA)

 If it’s an incorporation or limited liability company (LLC)

 When you are from a corporation or LLC, you already must have created a separate legal entity.
 However, if you are planning to run the business using a name that is different from the name already filed then you will need a DBA.
-In the case of LLC, even if you register a DBA, you will be responsible for the liabilities.
+In the case of an LLC, even if you register a DBA, you will be responsible for the liabilities.

 But if you research a bit more, then you could come to know that there are some places in the US where DBA is not required.
 Check this out!